Search our Help Center to find the answers to your questions, and if you're still having trouble, send us a message.

 Can I put a hold on my bike while I run errands?

 Yes, you can put a hold on a bike to keep it reserved if you’re running errands or want to stop off for a coffee in the middle of your ride.
 Just press the “HOLD” button on the LCD screen on the back of the bike, and no one else will be able to unlock your bike while it’s on hold.
 There is a max hold time of 30 minutes, and hold time counts toward your ride time.
-If you don’t return to your bike and unlock it again before the hold expires, your bike will be considered available for rental by another user, and an extra fee will apply if your bike was left locked outside of a hub at a public bike rack ($2) or outside of the service area ($20).
+If you don’t return to your bike and unlock it again before the hold expires, your bike will be considered available for rental by another user, and an extra fee will apply if your bike was left locked outside of a hub at a public bike rack ($2, waived for Annual Members) or outside of the service area ($10).

 How do I end a ride?